tagspaces/documentation/docs/tutorials/setup-tagspaces-web.md

 ---
-title: Install on web server
+title: Install on Web Server
 tags: [tutorial]
 ---

-# Install TagSpaces Web on a web server
+# Install TagSpaces Web on a Web Server

 ## Introduction